slococo/adp-hw1/README.md

 - Modifying the books capacity using decorators.
 - Iterating over the library items using the Iterator pattern.

+## Note

+In the `./assets/` directory, you can find a UML diagram of the project and the document `adp_hw1.pdf`, which contains a brief description of the application idea and discussions about design decisions and design patterns used.

 ## Contributors

 - Lucas Catolino